4.99 from 76 votes

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-You deserve better than the recipe on the back of the yellow bag.
+You deserve better than the chocolate chip cookie recipe on the back of the yellow bag.
 You deserve cookies that are perfectly soft and chewy with a rich, buttery flavor, easy to make and guaranteed to wow anyone lucky enough to receive one.
-Hundreds of recipe reviewers agree — these are the BEST chocolate chip cookie recipe you’ll ever try!
+Hundreds of recipe reviewers agree — this is the BEST chocolate chip cookie recipe you’ll ever try!
 So, what are you waiting for?

 Stack of three chocolate chip cookies made from the best chocolate chip cookies recipe.